Queen's University at Kingston: Notable people

 Queen's graduates have found success in a variety of fields, heading diverse institutions in the public and private sectors.
 In 2011, the university had over 131,000 alumni, living in 156 countries.
 Queen's faculty and graduates have won many awards, including the Nobel Prize, the Turing Award, and the Victoria Cross.
 As of 2016, 57 Queen's students and graduates had been awarded the Rhodes Scholarship.
-Queen's is also a choice for Loran Award winners, with over 20 scholars attending or having attended the university.
+Queen's is also a partner of the Loran Scholars Foundation, with over 20 Loran Scholars having attended the university.
 In 2013, the artist Raine Storey began attendance at Queen's after being the first visual artist to ever receive the award.

-Several Nobel laureates are associated with the university, including faculty member Arthur B. McDonald, who received the Nobel Prize in Physics for fundamental research elucidating neutrino change identities and mass, former National Research Council postdoctoral fellow at Queen's Sir Fraser Stoddart, awarded the Nobel Prize in Chemistry "for the design and synthesis of molecular machines" and David Card, who shared the Nobel Memorial Prize in Economic Sciences in 2021 "for his empirical contributions to labour economics".
-Another notable individual associated with University is Sandford Fleming, an engineer who first proposed the use of a universal time standard and the former Chancellor of Queen's.
+Several Nobel laureates are associated with the university, including faculty member Arthur B. McDonald, who received the Nobel Prize in Physics for fundamental research elucidating neutrino change identities and mass; former National Research Council postdoctoral fellow at Queen's Sir Fraser Stoddart, awarded the Nobel Prize in Chemistry "for the design and synthesis of molecular machines"; and David Card, who shared the Nobel Memorial Prize in Economic Sciences in 2021 "for his empirical contributions to labour economics".
+Another notable individual associated with the university is Sandford Fleming, an engineer who first proposed the use of a universal time standard and the former Chancellor of Queen's.
 Notable alumni in the field of science include Adolfo de Bold, who won the Gairdner Foundation Award for the discovery and isolation of atrial natriuretic peptide, and Shirley Tilghman, a microbiologist and former President of Princeton University.